jesperfj/force-rest-api/README.md

 ## 0.0.38

 * This release introduces the ability to use a custom Jackson ObjectMapper.
 This can be used to support JodaTime for example.
-It also allows developers to choose how null values shoudl be treated during serialization and deserialization.
+It also allows developers to choose how null values should be treated during serialization and deserialization.
 Before, null values were always ignored which is not always what you want.
-The custom ObjectMapper is set on `ApiConfig`.
-It will be used everywhere in `ForceApi` and `ResourceRepresentation`, but not in the `Auth` class.
+The custom ObjectMapper is set on [ApiConfig](src/main/java/com/force/api/ApiConfig.java).
+It will be used everywhere in [ForceApi](src/main/java/com/force/api/ForceApi.java) and [ResourceRepresentation](src/main/java/com/force/api/ResourceRepresentation.java), but not in the [Auth](src/main/java/com/force/api/Auth.java) class.
 * This library now allows any 2.x jackson-databind version 2.5 or newer.
 Tests have only been run with 2.5.0 and 2.9.1.
-* Default version is now v40
-* v40 seems to have introduced a `warnings` field on responses to POST requests to the `/sObject/` endpoint. `CreateResponse` now has an equivalent warnings field.
-But this change doesn't seem to be documented anywhere.

 ## 0.0.37